Emergency Aid

 One crisis after another

-13 years of war have turned the country into a field of rubble.
-Hundreds of thousands of people have lost their lives and over 13 million Syrians have had to leave their homes.
+Since the change in governance in December 2024, there has been hope in Syria.
+However, the humanitarian situation remains critical: almost 14 years of war have turned the country into a field of rubble.
+Hundreds of thousands of people have lost their lives and over 13 million Syrians have been forced to leave their homes.
 Around half of them have fled abroad.

-Most of Syria's infrastructure has been destroyed by the fighting: roads, power and water lines, hospitals and schools lie in ruins.
+Years of fighting have destroyed the majority of Syria's infrastructure: roads, electricity and water pipes, hospitals and schools lie in ruins.
 Countless children and young people in Syria face a future of poverty and unemployment due to a lack of education.
 Currently, over 90 per cent of people in Syria live below the poverty line.
 Crop failures and inflation have also meant that food prices have risen almost thirty-fold since the start of the war in 2011.

 The hardship in Syria is exacerbated by natural disasters such as recurring droughts, locust plagues and the devastating earthquake in February 2023.
 The earthquake was another severe setback for the people of Syria.
 Over 59,000 people died, entire neighbourhoods collapsed and the region's infrastructure was severely damaged.